-Class relations publishes A relation to an EditorialObject representing the story that will be published. playsOut To allow the ordered publication of a time related sequence of MediaResource / Essence as a TimelineTrack of an EditorialObject . hasAssociatedRights To identify the Rights directly associated with a PublicationEvent in addition to inferred rights associated with the related EditorialObjects , MediaResources and/or Essences . hasRelatedPublicationEvent To establish a link between two PublicationEvents (e.g. linking an on-demand event triggered from a broadcast event. hasPublicationEventAudience The publication targets this particular audience represented by the Audience class. hasRestrictedAudience The content are forbidden for this audience. isReleasedBy The channel or service platform that releases the content hasConsumptionEvent Relation to ConsumptionEvents in relation to a PublicationEvent.
-Etc. Other class relationships can be associated to a PublicationEvent .
-E.g. ETSI TS 102 822 (TV-Anytime) or the BBC Programme Ontology.
+Class relations publishes A relation to an EditorialObject representing the story that will be published. playsOut To allow the ordered publication of a time related sequence of MediaResource / Essence as a TimelineTrack of an EditorialObject. has Associated Rights To identify the Rights directly associated with a PublicationEvent in addition to inferred rights associated with the related EditorialObjects , MediaResources and/or Essences . hasRelatedPublicationEvent To establish a link between two PublicationEvents (e.g. linking an on-demand event triggered from a broadcast event. hasPublicationEventTargetAudience The publication targets this particular audience represented by the Audience class. has Restricted Audience The content is forbidden for this audience. isReleasedBy The channel or service platform that releases the content hasConsumptionEvent Relation to ConsumptionEvents in relation to a PublicationEvent.
+Etc. Other class relationships can be associated to a PublicationEvent.
+See e.g. ETSI TS 102 822 (TV-Anytime) or the BBC Programme Ontology.
+Class Properties publicationEventId An identifier associated with the PublicationEvent . publicationEventName The name of the PublicationEvent. publicationEventDescription A description of the PublicationEvent . publicationStartDateTime The date and time at which the programme is scheduled to start or when content is made available / can be accessed or consumed. publishedStartDateTime The scheduled start date and time of publication. publicationEndDateTime The date and time at which the programme is scheduled to end or after which content is no longer available / accessible / consumable. publishedEndDateTime The scheduled end date and time of publication. publicationEventType The type of the PublicationEvent, e.g. publishing on web or play-out on radio live If set, a flag to indicate that the content is "Live".

-Class Properties publicationEventId An identifier associated with the PublicationEvent. publicationEventName The name of the PublicationEvent. publicationEventDescription A description of the PublicationEvent. publicationStartDateTime The date & time at which the programme is scheduled to start or when content is made available / can be accessed or consumed. publishedStartDateTime The scheduled start date & time of publication. publicationEndDateTime The date & time at which the programme is scheduled to end or after which content is no longer available / accessible / consumable. publishedEndDateTime The scheduled end date & time of publication. publicationEventType The type of the PublicationEvent , e.g. publishing on web or play-out on radio live If set, a flag to indicate that the content should be marked as "Live".
-Free If set, a flag to indicate that content can be accessed / consumed without subscription. firstShowing If set, a flag to indicate that this is the first time that this content is available on this PublicationChannel .
+free If set, a flag to indicate that content can be accessed / consumed without subscription. firstShowing If set, a flag to indicate that this is the first time that this content is available on this PublicationChannel .
 This is just an indication, the collection of the PublicationEvents one Essence have will tell the real publishing history.
-Etc. Other properties can be used to define a PublicationEvent .
-E.g. ETSI TS 102 822 (TV-Anytime) or the BBC Programme Ontology.
+Etc. Many other properties can be used to define a PublicationEvent.
+See e.g. ETSI TS 102 822 (TV-Anytime) or the BBC Programme Ontology.